w314/notes/javaNotes/javaBackend.md

 > What is a mock?

-### Mockito

 Mocking framework used for unit tests

 A mock object is a dummy implementation for an interface or a class.

-Mockito records the interaction with mock and allows you to check if the mock object was used correct, e.g. if a certain method has been called on the mock.
+Mockito records the interaction with mock and allows you to check if the mock object was used correctly, e.g. if a certain method has been called on the mock.
 This allows you to implement behavior testing instead of only testing the result of method calls.

 Mockito: